-For dinner, I recommend Cafe Cimino’s Filet Mignon, Chicken San Marino, or any of their homemade pastas.
+For dinner, I recommend Cafe Cimino’s Filet Mignon, Chicken San Marino, or any of their homemade kinds of pasta.
 On this visit, Mikki opted for the Creamy Mushroom and Feta Pasta in a white Marsala wine sauce.
 I chose the Bolognese Pasta, a special of the day.
 Our meals were plated in a lovely fashion and tasted as wonderful as I remembered.
-World class comfort food euphoria!
-There was plenty of meat in my Bolognese and Mikki’s mushrooms in the wine sauce were divine.
+World-class comfort food euphoria!
+There was plenty of meat in my Bolognese, and Mikki’s mushrooms in the wine sauce were divine.

-Cafe Cimino was a farm to table restaurant long before the term was so widely recognizable.
-They are proud to offer farm-raised, locally grown, artisan and organic foods.
-Sustainable agriculture can be used interchangeably with the way the cafe operates.
+Cafe Cimino was a farm-to-table restaurant long before the term was so widely recognizable.
+They are proud to offer farm-raised, locally grown, artisan, and organic foods.
+Sustainable agriculture is used interchangeably with the way the cafe operates.

-Celebrating a special occasion?
-Be sure to tell the staff prior to your visit.
+Are you celebrating a special occasion?
+Be sure to tell the staff before your visit.
 Cafe Cimino can add custom touches to make your event even more special.
-In fact, they have a special event menu with dozens of options to choose from.
-I celebrated my 40th birthday at Cafe Cimino and they wrote a personalized message on my crepe plate and the entire staff came over to wish me well.
+They have a special event menu with dozens of options to choose from.
+I celebrated my 40th birthday at Cafe Cimino, and they wrote a personalized message on my crepe plate.The entire staff came over to wish me well.
 It was very thoughtful and something that most restaurants do not offer.
 Cafe Cimino can also provide a private dining area for large groups.

 The wine menu at Cafe Cimino is sure to please any desires.
 They also offer a full bar serving inventive cocktails and tapas.
 Their coffee is rich and decadent, so be sure to include it with your dessert.
 Cafe Cimino also offers an intermezzo, a homemade sorbet palate cleanser between meals.
 Things like that always impress me.